 Ideal for professionals at all levels of business, government, and education.
 From the front-line supervisor to the president and CEO, Davis describes the most common relationship pitfalls that negatively affect personal careers and organizational results.
 Get Better draws on real-world stories in an approachable, engaging style—and Davis’s 30 years of experience in observing, leading, and coaching others brings those relatable experiences to life.
 He identifies 15 proven practices that influential leaders, as well as individual contributors at any level of an organization, use to take ownership of their work, improve the quality of interactions with others, and master the skills of effective relationships.

-Todd Davis is the author of FranklinCovey’s upcoming book, Get Better: 15 Proven Practices to Build Effective Relationships at Work, available now for pre-order, and to be released on November 7, 2017.
+Todd Davis is the author of FranklinCovey’s newest book, Get Better: 15 Proven Practices to Build Effective Relationships at Work, available now.
 He is also a co-author of Talent Unleashed: 3 Leadership Conversations to Ignite the Unlimited Potential in People.LEARN MORE ABOUT TODD

 There’s a natural tendency to blame the external world for what happens to and between people.
 Yet, one of the most important freedoms individuals have is the ability to stop in moments of high emotions and choose, in effect, to carry their own weather.
 People who learn this practice become proactive instead of reactive when faced with relationship and other challenges.